Changes to health certificates for seafood exports to the EU

 6. Clinical inspections of listed and vector species can take place 72 hours before loading, not 24 hours.

 Part II.2.3.2 requires listed and vector species to have undergone clinical inspection by an Official Veterinarian (OV) 72 hours prior to the time of loading for export.

 Part II.2.3.2 however does not apply to listed and vector fish species which have been landed from a fishing vessel.

-Part II.2.3.2 also does not apply to farmed listed and vector fish species that have been slaughtered and eviscerated before dispatch to the EU.
+Part II.2.3.2 also does not apply to farmed (or hand gathered from the wild) listed and vector fish species that have been slaughtered and eviscerated before dispatch to the EU.

 Part II.2.3.2 does not apply to molluscs and crustaceans landed from a fishing vessel.
-It also does not apply to farmed molluscs and farmed crustaceans packaged and labelled for human consumption which are either:
+It also does not apply to farmed (or hand gathered from the wild) molluscs and farmed (or hand gathered from the wild) crustaceans packaged and labelled for human consumption which are either: